HIVE AUTORIGGER – ALPHA

 Hive is the brain child of David Sparrow our lead developer.
 The UI is by Keen Foong and general design and development by Andrew Silke.

-The video below was an earlier version of Hive and we’ve already fixed the bugs mentioned in the demo.
+The video (below) was an earlier version of Hive and we’ve already added many more features and fixed the bugs in the demo.

 0:00 – Introduction

 1:00 – Mirror Components

 5:00 – Fix Viewport Tool